MicrosoftDocs/Advertising-docs/BingAds/reporting-service/adgroupperformancereportrequest.md

 ---
-title: AdGroupPerformanceReportRequest Data Object ms.service: bing-ads-reporting-service ms.topic: article
+title: AdGroupPerformanceReportRequest Data Object - Reporting ms.service: bing-ads-reporting-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an ad group performance report request.
 ---
-# AdGroupPerformanceReportRequest Data Object
+# AdGroupPerformanceReportRequest Data Object - Reporting
 Defines an ad group performance report request.
 Use this report to more broadly compare delivery performance statistics by ad group, campaign, or account attributes rather than at the keyword level.

 You can request impressions, impression share (%), clicks, spend, and average cost per click of your ad groups.
 Once downloaded, this data can be sorted by ad group, ad group status, language, and network.